Dear reader of ADxS.org, please excuse the disruption.

 • one with a lower inflammatory potential

-The most significant differences were (unaffected by ADHD medication, but affected by concomitant psychotropic medication):
+The most significant differences concerned (unaffected by ADHD medication, but influenced by concomitant psychotropic medication):

 • NF-κB signaling pathway